Trump, Biden trips illustrate Electoral College calculations

 The dueling trips come against the backdrop of a second day of hearings in the Senate to confirm Amy Coney Barrett to the Supreme Court.
 Trump and top Republicans see a swift confirmation just weeks after the death of Justice Ruth Bader Ginsburg as a chance to energize conservatives.

-Biden’s campaign believes it can win the presidency without Florida’s 29 electoral votes, but it wants to lock up the state to pad a margin of victory over Trump, who has for months questioned the legitimacy of an election where many people will cast mail-in ballots amid the pandemic.
+Biden’s campaign believes it can win the presidency without Florida’s 29 electoral votes, but it wants to lock up the state to pad a margin of victory over Trump, who has for months questioned the legitimacy of an election where many people will cast mail-in ballots during the pandemic.
 Biden has vowed to win Pennsylvania, but if he falls short, his path to victory narrows substantially.

-Trump repeatedly seized on Biden’s suggestions during the Democratic presidential primary that he would work toward a world without fossil fuels.
-Biden has since said he will not ban fracking, but Trump and his campaign say Biden isn’t being truthful.
+Pennsylvania is the nation’s second-largest natural gas producer after Texas, and more natural gas was fracked from the state’s wells last year than in any previous year.
+Trump has repeatedly stated, falsely, that Biden will outlaw fracking.
+Biden has proposed only barring new leases on federal land, a fraction of U.S. fracking operations.

+In a Democratic primary debate in March, Biden misstated his fracking policy and his campaign quickly corrected that.
+Biden has otherwise been consistent, going so far as to tell an anti-fracking activist that he “ought to vote for somebody else” if he wanted an immediate fracking ban.

+Trump also claims that Biden’s plan to lead the U.S. to net-zero emission of carbon pollution by 2050 would devastate the oil and gas industry in Pennsylvania, telling Pittsburgh voters recently: “I’ll keep your jobs in Pennsylvania where they belong and you’re going to be fracking for a long time.”

 Trump narrowly flipped three Great Lakes states — Michigan, Pennsylvania and Wisconsin — in 2016, and he has virtually no path to reelection without holding at least one of them.
-Amid the pandemic, aides have concluded Michigan is likely out of reach.
+Aides have concluded Michigan is likely out of reach.
 They have long viewed Wisconsin as his best option.

 But his deficit in Wisconsin remains stubborn.
 And campaign aides acknowledge that even winning that battleground will not provide the needed votes if Biden claims Florida or the traditionally red state of Arizona.